bfigge1/website-1/content/publication/lucy_calkins/index.md

 ---
-title: "Impact Evaluation of the Lucy Calkins Units of Study Program"
+title: "Effect of Passing a CTE Technical Assessment on College Enrollment"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- kreisman
-- sass
+- villero

 # Author notes (optional)
 author_notes: